Collie2.gif (1341 bytes)Sheepdog.gif (1260 bytes)Hound.gif (1134 bytes)

 City waterways are the Milwaukee River that flows from the north, Menomonee River from the west and Kinnickinnic River from the south.
 They flow into Lake Michigan.

-Milwaukee's Harbor is an integral part of the city's history and commerce.
-A key force in its development was William George Bruce, the eldest son of Augustus Bruce and Apollonia Becker Bruce.
+Milwaukee's Harbor is an integral part of the city's history and a key force in its development was William George Bruce, the eldest son of Augustus Bruce and Apollonia Becker Bruce.

 ORDER BOOK